eTherapy App for Children with ADHD

-Iterative development process including rapid prototypes and evaluation of a variety of game mechanics and styles in user tests.
+Iterative development process including rapid prototypes and evaluation of a variety of game mechanics and styles in user tests and focus groups.

 Controlled multi-center pilot study to evaluate efficacy and acceptance of learning and concentration exercises for ADHD, attention-deficit or hyperactive children.

-The aim of the project is the development of a playful learning and concentration environment for the training-based supplementation of the therapy of primary school children with attention deficit/hyperactivity disorder (ADHD).
+Our aim is the development of a playful cognitive and strategy training to support and supplement therapy of primary school children with attention deficit/hyperactivity disorder (ADHD).

 MATS is designed to provide effective and appropriate contextual support to patients, parents and therapists.

-- Compilation & cataloging of existing international evidence-based intervention/therapy approaches.
-First results were completed in May.
-More detailed results will be complete in August
+- Compilation & cataloging of existing international evidence-based intervention/therapy approaches

 - Requirements catalog for digital training app & design documentation